Even someone with years of broadcast experience makes mistakes when they set up remote interviews.

 6. Zoom + mixer = backup success

 Today’s Internet is certainly fast, but a Zoom interview with many participants can tax its resources.
-You don’t want your interview with a hard to get guest get accidentally erased.
+You don’t want your interview with a hard-to-get guest get accidentally erased.

-In some cases, guests are extremely difficult to get.
 If the interview gets destroyed it may not be possible to re-record.

 The solution: backup the interview using Zoom and a mixer.
 During a Zoom interview, use a Rodecaster Pro mixer to record.
 This allows you modulate voice levels and record.
 At the same time use the Zoom option to record to the cloud as a backup.